Southern cassowary: Conservation

 Although subject to ongoing habitat loss (some due to logging), limited range, and overhunting in some areas, the southern cassowary was evaluated as Least concern in 2018 by the International Union for Conservation of Nature (IUCN).
 Other threats include feral animals eating their eggs and roadkill.
 Road-building, feral animals and hunting are the worst of these threats.
 It has an occurrence range of 396000 km2, and between 10,000 and 20,000 birds were estimated in a 2002 study, with between 1,500 and 2,500 in Australia.

+The Queensland (Australia) Department of Transport and Main Roads trialed a system using AI to detect the presence of these birds near a roadway coupled with warning signs.
+This may have resulted in reduction in fatal accidents of as much as a third, though the data may have been confounded by a speed limit reduction around the same time.

 The Australian population is listed as Endangered under federal (EPBC Act).
 Under the Nature Conservation (Animals) Regulation 2020 (Queensland), November 2022 list, the northern population is considered vulnerable, while the southern population remains as endangered.
 A draft recovery plan to save the species was published by the federal government in June 2023, at which time there were estimated to be around 5,000 individuals in Australia.
 A study published in Biological Conservation in March 2023 listed 23 species which the authors considered to no longer meet the criteria as threatened species under the EPBC Act, including the Southern cassowary.
 A 2021 study had shown that extensive reservation had led to recovery of the species, and legislation had prevented the previously rapid loss of habitat.
 The reason for their assessment was given as "Populations now stable or declining at a rate less than threshold".
 The team, led by John Woinarski of Charles Darwin University looked at all species listed as threatened under the act in 2000 and 2022.

 Southern cassowaries have been bred in zoos around the world, including White Oak Conservation in Yulee, Florida, United States.